KevinGimbel/hugo-shortcodes/caniuse/README.md

 {{ end }}
 ```

-This will load the caniuse embed script everytime a CodePen shortcode has been used.
+This will load the caniuse embed script everytime a caniuse shortcode has been used.
 This shortcode uses the excellent [caniuse embed script](https://github.com/ireade/caniuse-embed/) by [Ire Aderinokun](https://github.com/ireade).

 ## Usage